Categories

 PREGNANCY JOURNEY

-COVID-19 If you have symptoms of COVID-19 please call us and we will happily reschedule your visit.
+COVID-19 Effective June 1, 2024: Masks are NO longer required in the hospital & clinic.
+If you are unwell please call us & we will determine if we need to reschedule your visit.
 We are doing some visits over the telephone and doctors may call from a private number.
 We recommend Covid-19 vaccines for all pregnant individuals.

 First Trimester: